IBM/ibm-cloud-reference-architectures/README.md

 2. Download OpenVPN Client from https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/#installing-a-client-application for your client device, this has been tested on MacOS

-3. At this time the most reliable way of running this automation is with Terraform in your local machine either through a bootstrapped docker image or with native tools installed.
-We provide a Container image that has all the common SRE tools installed.
-[CLI Tools Image,](https://quay.io/repository/ibmgaragecloud/cli-tools?tab=tags) [Source Code for CLI Tools](https://github.com/cloud-native-toolkit/image-cli-tools)
+3. At this time the most reliable way of running this automation is with Terraform in your local machine either through a bootstrapped docker image or Virtual Machine.
+We provide both a [container image](https://github.com/cloud-native-toolkit/image-cli-tools) and a virtual machine [cloud-init](https://github.com/cloud-native-toolkit/sre-utilities/blob/main/cloud-init/cli-tools.yaml) script that have all the common SRE tools installed.

-4. (Optional) Install and start Colima to run the terraform tools in a local bootstrapped container image, without the use of Docker Desktop.

-    ```shell
-    brew install docker colima
-    colima start
-    ```
+We recommend using Docker Desktop if choosing the container image method, and Multipass if choosing the virtual machine method.
+Detailed instructions for downloading and configuring both Docker Desktop and Multipass can be found in [RUNTIMES.md](./RUNTIMES.md)

 ## Setup